 Action gaps

-Each action gap suggestion clearly shows:
+Each action gap recommendation clearly shows:

 A guide which outlines the API and data needed to build connectors or tasks so Fin can resolve conversations automatically.
 The examples provided should be reviewed and adapted by an engineer.